saratateno/presentation/rap.md

 and we all got a story that we can’t wait to tellya

-Once upon a time we wanted to make our own beats,
+It started when we wanted to make our own beats,

 but we needed something that would play em back on repeat.